 Comparing Universal Studios and Islands of Adventure

 It seems that everyone has their own opinion about which Universal park is better.
 And it really comes down to personal preference and what you’re looking for.
-Here’s a brief glance at just some of the comparison points.
+Here’s how they stack up.

 Which is Better for Thrill Rides?